Search the web with GPT for Sheets

 gemini-2.5-pro | ❌ | ✅ | |

-For more information about web search models, see AI providers & models.
+For detailed pricing, see AI providers and models.

 Expand the model switcher and select a web search model (indicated by the 🌐 icon).